A long time ago, in a small town far, far away…

 “He (Darth Nihilus) is a wound in the Force, more presence than flesh, and in his wake, life dies… sacrificing itself to his hunger.” — Star Wars: The Old Republic Wiki

 And so I did my best to bring out that dark expression of the Dark Lord through this photoshoot.

 You can also watch them all in action in this video:

-From this event, I learned about the 501st Legion, an international fan-based organization dedicated to the construction and wearing of screen-accurate replicas of Imperial Stormtrooper armor along with Sith Lords, Clone Troopers, Bounty Hunters, and other villains from the Star Wars universe.
-The 501st Legion, called by its nickname Vader’s Fist, is made up entirely of volunteers.
+From this event, I learned about the 501st Legion, an international fan-based organization dedicated to constructing and wearing screen-accurate replicas of Imperial Stormtrooper armor along with Sith Lords, Clone Troopers, Bounty Hunters, and other villains from the Star Wars universe.
+The 501st Legion, called by its nickname Vader’s Fist, is comprised entirely of volunteers.

-During the ‘War Against Hunger’ charity drive event back in 2012, meeting some of these film characters was super exciting.
-I also got to hold and play with a Stormtroopers E-11 laser blaster! 🤩 Pew!
+Meeting some of these film characters during the ‘War Against Hunger’ charity drive event back in 2012 was super exciting.
+I also got to hold and play with a Stormtrooper E-11 laser blaster! 🤩 Pew!
 Pew!
 Pew!

-The Malaysia Garrison has 31 active members within this legion; some of them were present at this event, as you can see in the photos and video I shared earlier.
-While checking out other Garrisons in the world, I found this Femtrooper (Female Stormtrooper), Jaquie Supa Fem Graham by accident on Facebook.
+The Malaysia Garrison has 31 active members within this legion; some were present at this event, as you can see in the photos and video I shared earlier.
+While checking out other Garrisons in the world, I found this Femtrooper (Female Stormtrooper), Jaquie Supa Fem Graham, by accident on Facebook.
 I offered to help beautify one of her photos as well…

 Speeder Bike Scout Trooper